310mc/https-310mc.github.io-tl/source/_posts/feature_scout/lets_try_diy.md

 {% endbubble %}

 {% bubble Yuzuru %}
-Personally, I believe there’s no harm in being over-cautious with his actions, but…
+Rather, I personally believe there is no harm in being over-cautious with his actions, but…

 No, if that is what Young Master says, then I will consider it as me simply overthinking it.

-However, Takamine-sama — I suggest you check if there are any wiretaps installed in the stool, just in case.
+However, Takamine-sama — I suggest that you check if there are any wiretaps installed on the footstool, just in case.
 {% endbubble %}

 {% bubble Midori %}